johanberntsson/ozmoo/documentation/manual/manual.md

 - Ruby (Tested with 2.4.2, but any 2.4 version should work fine)
 - The Vice emulator to test C64, C128 and Plus/4 builds on virtual hardware
 - The xemu-xmega65 emulator if you want to test MEGA65 builds on virtual hardware
+- The Commander X16 emulator test X16 builds on virtual hardware

 #### Windows